arduino/docs-content/content/arduino-cloud/10.education/09.arduino-cloud-for-education/content.md

 ![Device selection](assets/plugin-device.png)

-The agent will start looking for your board, select the kind of device you're setting up and continue to follow
+The agent will start looking for your board, select the kind of device you're setting up and continue to follow the next guided steps.

 ![Set up board in the cloud](assets/setup-device.png)